Features

 “It was drugs, drugs and drugs, and music, you know?
 Brilliant – we had a fabulous time,” continues Tony.
 “We set the gear up at the house in one of the rooms overlooking the hillside, it was really magical.
 We’d write in the day, and at night be stoned and drinking.”

 Times were good.
 Drugs were fun.
 Creativity was at an all-time high.
-Pranks were funny (“We spray-painted Bill Ward gold when he was pissed,” hoots Tony.
+Pranks were funny (“We spray-painted Bill Ward gold when he was pissed,” laughs Tony.
 “He got ill so we called an ambulance.
 The medics called us fucking idiots!”).
 And while things were on the up-and-up, it was all good.
-Vol4 – with its ode to snow, Snowblind, and Geezer’s dedication in the sleeve to “The great COKE Cola company of Los Angeles” – was a creative and commercial smash.
+Vol. 4 – with its ode to snow, Snowblind, and Geezer’s dedication in the sleeve to “The great COKE Cola company of Los Angeles” – was a creative and commercial smash.
 But remember when Ozzy said it would be good for a couple of years?
 He wasn’t the only one thinking it.

-“We didn't think we'd last out the ‘70s, let alone until 2016,” shrugs Geezer.
+“We didn’t think we'd outlast the ’70s, let alone until 2016,” shrugs Geezer.
 “We thought we'd do this while we can and then go back to live in Aston when it's all over.
 Back then bands didn’t last.
 The Beatles had split up after 10 years, there was nobody that had longevity back then.
 We thought by 1975 it'd be all over and we'd go back to living our working class lives.”

 After the high, the comedown started, almost exactly when the bassist predicted.
-Though a huge album, 1973’s Sabbath Bloody Sabbath saw Tony Iommi hit by writer’s block, while ‘75’s SABotage was a reference to the band’s frustration at being, in Ozzy’s words, “fucking ripped off” by their first manager, something they discovered when they noticed the amount of money they had was not proportional to the millions of records and tickets the band were selling.
+Though a huge album, 1973’s Sabbath Bloody Sabbath saw Tony Iommi hit by writer’s block, while ’75’s Sabotage was a reference to the band’s frustration at being, in Ozzy’s words, “fucking ripped off” by their first manager, something they discovered when they noticed the amount of money they had was not proportional to the millions of records and tickets the band were selling.
 The drink and drug intake, coupled with a sense of malaise and that the wheels were starting to fall off, eventually brought things to a head during the miserable process of making of the original four’s final album, Never Say Die!.

 “Ozzy wasn't into it, we were getting too out of it.
-I'd go to the record company and they'd ask how the album was coming along, and I'd say 'Oh, really good.'
-But fucking hell, we hadn't done anything!,” Tony remembers.
-“Ozzy wasn't into it any more, he was asleep on the couch or disappeared for a few days, it was basically all the drugs, you know.
+I'd go to the record company and they'd ask how the album was coming along, and I'd say, ‘Oh, really good.’
+But fucking hell, we hadn't done anything!”
+Tony remembers.
+“Ozzy wasn't into it anymore, he was asleep on the couch or disappeared for a few days, it was basically all the drugs, you know.
 I mean, we were all doing drugs, but he was doing a lot more than us at the time.”

 Sabbath were faced with a choice: break up or replace Ozzy.
 They plumped for the latter.

 While his ex-bandmates continued with a new singer in the form of the silver-throated Ronnie James Dio, not to mention a new manager, for 1980’s wildly successful Heaven And Hell, Ozzy’s fortunes did not look so good.
-Given $95,000 as a redundancy, he set up in an LA hotel, curtains drawn, to order in booze, drugs, pizza and women for one final blow out.
+Given $95,000 as a redundancy, he set up in an LA hotel, curtains drawn, to order in booze, drugs, pizza and women for one final blow-out.
 The intervention of Sharon Arden, daughter of Sabbath’s one-time manager Don Arden, to get Ozzy started with a solo career got him out of the hotel room and into a recording studio, but it wasn’t just the Double-O’s future wife spurring him on by then.

 “When you get fired from a band like Black Sabbath like I did, you have a big resentment toward them because you started it with them,” he recalls today.
-“You also think, well, what is so wrong with me?
-I read an interview with them ages after I'd departed and it said 'Ozzy wasn't into it' and the truth of the matter is I wasn't into it any more.
-But at the same time, when you leave you don't want it to carry on where you left off, you want it to die.”
+“You also think, ‘Well, what is so wrong with me?’
+I read an interview with them ages after I’d departed and it said, ‘Ozzy wasn’t into it,’ and the truth of the matter is I wasn’t into it anymore.
+But at the same time, when you leave you don’t want it to carry on where you left off – you want it to die.”

 Not that Geezer and Tony thought the same.
 In fact, with things better for Sabbs than they had been in years, they were glad to see their friend doing so well.